Authentication Methods

 parameter for logout has changed.
 See Redirect URI Change Notes.
 If the Logout Endpoint is configured and Logout Endpoint Append Redirect URI is set tofalse

-, Keycloak requires the user to confirm the logout.
+, Keycloak requires the user to confirm logout.
 If Logout Endpoint Append Redirect URI is set totrue

 and Post-logout Redirect Parameter Name is set topost_logout_redirect_uri

 , the logout action does not require user confirmation.
-Keycloak's parameters and behavior may vary by version; please refer to the Keycloak documentation for details.
+Keycloak's parameters and behavior may vary by version; refer to the Keycloak documentation for details.

 General Configuration for Synchronizing User Attributes via OAuth2:

-Teams retrieves configuration information through the following steps:
+Azure obtains configuration information through the following steps:

-Add App Registration
+Add Application Registration

 - Go to Azure

-- Select "App Registrations".
+- Select "App registrations".

-- Select "+ New Registration".
+- Select "+ New registration".

-- Enter the name and other information, then click Register.
+- Enter the name and other information, then click "Register".

 Add Web Authentication